sarahg0201/bucketlist/README.md

 ## Usage:

-Clone the repositoy to an IDE of your choice.
+Clone the repository to an IDE.
+Enter a virtual environment and install Django.

 Run:
 ```